qcri/Arabesque/input/user_guide.md

 ---

 # Programming in Arabesque
-Arabesque simplifies the programming of Graph Mining Problems as presented in our [paper](http://sigops.org/sosp/sosp15/current/2015-Monterey/printable/093-teixeira.pdf), that describes the system and provides a comprehensive introduction to the concepts that we describe below.
+Arabesque simplifies the programming of Graph Mining Problems as presented in our [paper](http://sigops.org/sosp/sosp15/current/2015-Monterey/printable/093-teixeira.pdf).
+In the paper,  we describe the system and we provide a comprehensive introduction to the concepts that we describe belo  w.

 We show how Arabesque can be used to solve three fundamental problems in Graph Mining.
 Finding cliques, counting motifs and frequent subgraph mining.
 We chose these problems because they represent different classes of graph mining problems.
 Finding cliques is an example of dense subgraph mining, and allows one to prune the embeddings using local information.
 Counting motifs requires exhaustive graph exploration up to some maximum size.
 Frequent subgraph mining is an example of explore-and-prune problems, where only embeddings corresponding to a frequent pattern need to be further explored.
 We discuss these problems below in more detail.